 Configure Cloud Storage Access

-Provision ChaosSearch access to your cloud-storage buckets for indexing.
+Provision access to your cloud-storage buckets to allow indexing of log and event files.

-As a born-in-the-cloud, native service, ChaosSearch uses your policies and IAM provisioning rules to index only the data that you designate, and all your data—raw source and ChaosSearch index data and configuration—remains in your cloud storage under your provisioning control.
+As a born-in-the-cloud, native service, ChaosSearch uses your policies and IAM provisioning rules to index only the data in the buckets that you designate.
+All your data—raw source, ChaosSearch index data, and metadata configuration—remains in your cloud storage under your provisioning control.

 When you configure ChaosSearch to index those important log and event files, an important step is for you to create: